How to Get Motivated: Motion Creates Emotion

 The year is almost over, and being a man who enjoys order and organization, I decided that before the year was over that I would use the last few weeks to organize a workout and training plan for 2025.
 I always enjoyed the thought of having a well-structured exercise plan for the year that I could just open up and do everyday, so today I attempted to formulate that plan.

 I decided to persist in my efforts, and thought it a good idea to switch my tactics.
 In an attempt to hone in on specifics, I opened up my old training binder that had all the papers that my first martial arts teacher had given me.
-I flipped through the pages and happened upon a page that I needed to see at that moment.
+I flipped through the pages and, in a serendipitous way, happened upon the exact page that I needed to see at that moment.

 “MOTION CREATES EMOTION.
 Just do it and you will feel like it- and, enjoy it.”